JamesWheeler4/James_Portfolio/README.md

 * fasdkjlh ashdfjklawen asdhflkjash sadhkfehwlajk ndsalfkjn
 * asdhflkewjahnfmnsdabf;jk d asfhkljawe  asdjfhlaewh
 * images aren't going to be in a repository
-* Need to create special image folder
+* Need to create special image folder, attached them to another README.md so that they can be linked to this page

 # This is a picture of Blacksad because it is on my desktop
 ![Portait of Blacksad](Blacksad.jpg)